-When viewing the ACL in Xsan Admin, Server Admin, or the command line "ls" utility, the expected user or group might be replaced with a hexadecimal code similar to the text in this example:
+When you view the ACL in Xsan Admin, Server Admin, or the command line "ls" utility, the expected user or group might be replaced with a hexadecimal code similar to the text in this example:

 drwxrwx---+ 3 root wheel 2048 Oct 15 00:09 /Volumes/MyXsanVolume 0: FFFFEEEE-DDDD-CCCC-BBBB-AAAA82000000 allow list,search,readattr,readextattr,readsecurity 1: group:ETS-W2K3\xsan_admins allow list,search,readattr,readextattr,readsecurity

-The transient GUID is a placeholder that doesn't represent any user or group, so the affected ACEs are not enforced.
+The transient GUID is a placeholder that doesn't represent any user or group, so the affected ACEs aren't enforced.

 The system log might also contain "unable to map SID" entries like the following: